-Should any student have a grievance (unresolved complaint) about status, grades, records, faculty or other, the normal recourse is for the student to consult with their instructor first and then the Director of Student Services if the issue remains unresolved.
+Should any student have a grievance (unresolved complaint) about status, grades, records, faculty or other, the normal recourse is for the student to consult with their instructor first and then the Student Services Administrator if the issue remains unresolved.

-In the event a satisfactory resolution is not achieved at this level, the student's case may be presented for further review to the Executive Director and Campus Director.
+In the event a satisfactory resolution is not achieved at this level, the student's case may be presented for further review to the Executive Director or Campus Director.
 First Institute will make every effort to satisfy student issues within reason.

-After this point, if the issue is still not resolved, the student may file a written complaint with the Illinois Board of Higher Education (IBHE) or the Accrediting

-Council for Continuing Education and Training (ACCET).
+After this point, if the issue is still not resolved, the student may file a written complaint with the Illinois Board of Higher Education (IBHE) or the Accrediting Council for Continuing Education and Training (ACCET).
 Refer to ACCET Doc.
-49.1 posted in the common areas of the school for steps to submit a complaint.
+49.1 posted in the common areas of the school and in FI Moodle Student Resources for steps to submit a complaint.